cal-itp/benefits/docs/getting-started/README.md

 # Local setup

-Running the Benefits application in a local, non-production environment.
+Running the Benefits application in a local, non-production environment requires [Docker](https://docs.docker.com/).

-Requires [Docker](https://docs.docker.com/).
 The following commands should be run in a terminal program like `bash`.

 ## Clone the repository